 If you can read, you can figure out almost anything.
-You can decipher instruction manuals, learn how to assemble a child’s toy, go on adventures in far off places, and figure out how to master a xbox game.
+You can decipher instruction manuals, learn how to assemble a child’s toy, go on adventures in far-off places, and figure out how to master a Xbox game.

 Swimming can be plain fun.
 But it can also be a way to earn money (summer lifeguard anyone?), save a life, provide great exercise and stay healthy.

 Yes, this is an important skill.
 Kids need to have the knowledge of how to dial a number on the phone, talk to the person on the other end and make an intelligent order.
 If they can order a pepperoni pizza on the phone, then you can be confident they will be able to handle other phone calls down the road.
-A simple pizza order requires them to remember what they are ordering, speak clearly so the person on the other end can understand them and complete a financial transaction on the phone.
+A simple pizza order requires them to remember what they are ordering, speak clearly so the person on the other end can understand them, and complete a financial transaction on the phone.

 Order from a menu:

-When we go out to eat at a sit down restaurant, we help our kids decide on their order.
+When we go out to eat at a sit-down restaurant, we help our kids decide on their orders.
 Then when it’s time to order, they place their own order with the waitress.
 We’ve practiced so they are ready and able to answer the questions of what sides they want and any side dressings or condiments.
 They need to learn this skill now so they will be able to go on field trips or outings with others as they get older.
 We don’t want them to be intimidated by a menu.

 Manage a bank account:

 Even young children can start working on this life skill.
 Whether you start a savings account where they deposit birthday money and special gifts periodically throughout the year or help them establish an A+ Savings account at a local bank.
 A savings account is a great way to learn how the banking system works.
-In the old days, kids would have a savings account book where they could record their deposits and interest.
-Since most banks don’t do that as commonly now, I’ve made one for my kids so they can easily see how much they have in their savings account.

 Kids that learn how to manage a small amount of money when they are young are more likely to intelligently handle a full checking account and future credit cards when they are on their own.